by Jonathan Gebauer (@jogebauer)

 Did you know that Soundcloud (yep, the most hip Berlin startup ever) had trouble raising an A-Round?

-This is not a conspiracy – just normal market behaviour.
+This is not a conspiracy – just normal market behavior.

 So, they got their cash cow, right?